LEARN TO explore

 mapview(data)

-f.
-Filter data by bounding box
+f) Filter data by bounding box

-The ADP supports spatial queries that permit filtering your data in a particular spatial area.
+The API supports spatial queries that permit filtering your data in a particular spatial area.
 For example, you can filter the data by bounding box (BBOX).
-By adding the BBOX, instead of downloading entire datasets, which can be very large and irrelevant to your project, you can download data according to your area of interest.
+By adding the BBOX, instead of downloading entire datasets, which can be very large and irrelevant to your project, you can download data according to your specific geographic area of interest.
 Here we show an example to use the Melbourne CBD as the area of interest.

 The BBOX parameter allows you to search for features that are contained (or partially contained) inside a box of user-defined coordinates.
 The format of the BBOX parameter is bbox=a1,b1,a2,b2,[crs] where a1, b1, a2, and b2 represent the coordinate values.